5 critical documentation best practices for docs-as-code

 Best practice #4: ensure accessibility and usability

-As a technical writer, one of my top priorities is to ensure that the documentation I create is not only informative but also highly accessible and user-friendly.
-This is where Hyperlint’s capabilities really shine, as it helps me implement best practices for accessibility and usability throughout the documentation process.
+As a technical writer, one of my top priorities is ensuring that documentation is not only informative but also highly accessible and user-friendly.
+This is where Hyperlint’s capabilities really shine, as it helps implement best practices for accessibility and usability throughout the documentation process.

 Writing clear, concise, and user-friendly documentation

-By leveraging Hyperlint’s readability analysis, I’m able to ensure that my documentation is written at a level that is accessible to a wide range of users, from seasoned developers to those new to the product.
-This not only improves the overall user experience but also helps to reduce the cognitive load on my readers, allowing them to focus on the content rather than struggling with the language.
+By leveraging Hyperlint’s readability analysis, I ensure that documentation is written at a level accessible to a wide range of users, from seasoned developers to those new to the product.
+This not only improves the overall user experience but also helps reduce cognitive load on readers, allowing them to focus on the content rather than struggling with the language.

 Optimizing documentation for different devices and screen sizes

-In today’s mobile-centric world, it’s crucial that our documentation is optimized for various devices and screen sizes.
-Hyperlint helps me achieve this by providing guidance on formatting, layout, and media usage to ensure that the documentation remains responsive and easy to navigate, regardless of the user’s device.
+In today’s mobile-centric world, it’s crucial that documentation is optimized for various devices and screen sizes.
+Hyperlint helps achieve this by providing guidance on formatting, layout, and media usage to ensure that documentation remains responsive and easy to navigate, regardless of the user’s device.

 Incorporating accessibility best practices

-By following Hyperlint’s recommendations, I’m able to improve the overall accessibility of our documentation, making it easier for users with visual, auditory, or motor impairments to engage with and understand the content.
-This not only aligns with our commitment to inclusivity but also demonstrates our dedication to providing a truly user-centric experience.
+By following Hyperlint’s recommendations, I improve the overall accessibility of documentation, making it easier for users with visual, auditory, or motor impairments to engage with and understand the content.
+This not only aligns with a commitment to inclusivity but also demonstrates dedication to providing a truly user-centric experience.

-Overall, Hyperlint has been an invaluable tool in my journey to ensure that the documentation I create is not only informative but also highly accessible and user-friendly.
-By leveraging its capabilities, I’m able to deliver documentation that truly meets the needs of our diverse user base, ultimately enhancing their overall experience with our product.
+Overall, Hyperlint has been an invaluable tool in my journey to ensure that documentation is not only informative but also highly accessible and user-friendly.
+By leveraging its capabilities, I deliver documentation that truly meets the needs of our diverse user base, ultimately enhancing their overall experience with our product.

 Best practice #5: encourage collaboration and feedback